ToniTSaari/drills/README.md

-Training for various javascript frameworks, organized in their own folders
+Training for various javascript and typescript frameworks, organized in their own folders